crocussara/AE_Pie_chart/README.md

  If not, or anything else, don't be afraid of writing a message.
  I hope you will have a good time.
 This is my very first AE script to write, I hope it works as good to you as it did to me!

  Sara

   [^1]: If you haven't used scripts before this can be  * File > Scripts > Run script file..  * File > Scripts > Install script file..  * File > Scripts > Install ScriptUI panel..
 Whichever suits you!
 If you just run the script, then you have to store it in a location you can find it later if needed.
 In case of installing them, you will always be able to access it from either your scripts menu (if you installed as a script file) or from the windows menu (if you installed as a scriptUI file).
 Be aware, that if you installed it, you might have to restart your AE in order to show up!!
+  [^2]:  A slight cheat if you really dispise having an easy time, you can have the same name fore more than one slices.

   Hmmm what else is  there to be talked about?